Afghan Air Force: History

 Overall, the Hind proved effective and very reliable, earning the respect of both Soviet and Afghan pilots as well as ordinary Afghans throughout the country.
 The mujahideen nicknamed the Mi-24 the "Devil's Chariot" due to its notorious reputation.

 After the Soviet withdrawal and the departure of foreign advisors, the Air Force declined in terms of operational capability.
 With the collapse of the Najibullah Government in 1992, the Air Force splintered, breaking up amongst the different mujahideen factions in the ongoing civil war.
 By the end of the 1990s, the Taliban maintained five supersonic MiG-21MF and 10 Sukhoi Su-22 fighter-bombers.
 They also held six Mil Mi-8 helicopters, five Mi-35s, five L-39Cs, six An-12s, 25 An-26s, a dozen An-24/32s, an IL-18, and a Yakovlev.

 The Afghan Northern Alliance/United Front operated a small number of helicopters and transports and a few other aircraft for which it depended on assistance from neighboring Tajikistan.

+From the Saur Revolution until the Fall of Kabul in April of 1992, the Afghan Air Force lost 617 aircraft and 651 crew members.
+Many were shot down by American Stinger missiles provided to the Mujahideen through Operation Cyclone.

 While the land forces, the army, changed fundamentally under the Taliban from 1996 to 2001, the air force was an exception in that the old structures and chain of command were maintained.
 With its founding in 1994 the Taliban invited former Communist Pilots to join their ranks which many Khalqists and Pashtun Parchamites willingly accepted due to ethnic solidarity or a despise for the Mujahedeen warlords who had not brought peace to the nation.

 With the breakdown of logistical systems, the cannibalization of surviving airframes was widespread.
 The US air campaign in the fall of 2001 destroyed most of the remaining Afghan aircraft.